Instructions For Using The Scoring Services

 - Students may submit one composition at a time.

-- The Scoring Service is conducted online through Canvas by Instructure.
+- The Scoring Service is conducted through Gradient, EIW’s scoring platform.

 The Scoring Service is not a proper course; it is a complementary service to the Essentials in Writing textbooks.
 This means that your student is in control of what they submit and when they submit.
 For middle school students and high school students who are not yet working independently, we recommend that parents and teachers actively monitor if and what the students are submitting.